panoskoutris/numerical-optimization-algorithms/README.md

-# numerical-optimization-algorithms
+# Numerical Optimization Algorithms

-Implementation of numerical optimization algorithms in MATLAB, including unconstrained and constrained methods, gradient-based techniques, penalty and barrier approaches, and problem-specific modeling.
+This repository contains MATLAB implementations of numerical optimization algorithms, covering univariate, multivariate, and constrained optimization.
+Each part focuses on applying specific methods to minimize given mathematical functions under various conditions and parameters.